Aboud Rogo: Burial

 immediately buried his body at Manyimbo Muslim Cemetery in Tudor with the bloodied clothes intact without prayers and being given ritual bath contra to Islamic conventions.
+(Muslims who die as martyrs are buried in there same clothes and not washed as they are physically dead but not spiritually dead and they will be raised back to life, being buried in same clothes and not washed is per Islamic belief for a martyr).

 Reactions

 The Muslim Human Rights Forum (MHRF) condemned Rogo's death, labelling it as an "extrajudicial killing" and called for an end to "targeted killings and enforced disappearances of terrorism suspects."
 Both the Muslim Youth Centre and al-Shabaab reacted to his death and described Rogo as a martyr.
 The Supreme Council of Muslims in Kenya also condemned the killing of Rogo and the riots, particularly those targeting the churches.
 Human Rights Watch issued a press release on 28 August asking the Kenyan government to initiate an independent inquiry into the killing of Rogo and the subsequent riots in Mombasa.
 On 30 August 2012, the Russian Foreign Ministry condemned Kenyan Muslim rioters who clashed with security forces in Mombasa.